Gilded Age: Wealth disparity

 The unequal distribution of wealth remained high during this period.
 From 1860 to 1900, the wealthiest 2% of American households owned more than a third of the nation's wealth, while the top 10% owned roughly three-quarters of it.
 The bottom 40% had no wealth at all.
 In terms of property, the wealthiest 1% owned 51%, while the bottom 44% claimed 1.1%.

 Historian Howard Zinn argues that this disparity along with precarious working and living conditions for the working classes prompted the rise of populist, anarchist, and socialist movements.
-French economist Thomas Piketty notes that economists during this time, such as Willford I. King, were concerned that the United States was becoming increasingly inegalitarian to the point of becoming like old Europe, and "further and further away from its original pioneering ideal."
+French economist Thomas Piketty notes that economists during this time, such as Willford I. King, were concerned that the U.S. was becoming increasingly inegalitarian to the point of becoming like old Europe, and "further and further away from its original pioneering ideal."

 According to economist Richard Sutch in an alternative view of the era, the bottom 25% owned 0.32% of the wealth while the top 0.1% owned 9.4%, which would mean the period had the lowest wealth gap in recorded history.
 He attributes this to the lack of government interference.

 There was a significant human cost attached to this period of economic growth, as American industry had the highest rate of accidents in the world.
 In 1889, railroads employed 704,000 men, of whom 20,000 were injured and 1,972 were killed on the job.
-The U.S. was also the only industrial power to have no workman's compensation program in place to support injured workers.
+The U.S. was also the only industrial power to have no workers' compensation program in place to support injured workers.

 Impact on human wellbeing

-Despite the tremendous economic and technological growth of the Gilded Age, several significant measures of human wellbeing declined during the period and did not recover until the early 20th Century.
+Despite the tremendous economic and technological growth, several significant measures of human wellbeing declined during the period and did not recover until the early 20th Century.
 Average life expectancy at birth, average life expectancy at 10 years old and adult height measures all trended downward during the Gilded Age, even in studies which control for factors such as demographic changes brought on by immigration.

 An average white ten-year-old American boy in 1880, born at the beginning of the Gilded Age and living through it, could expect to die at age forty-eight.
 His height would be 5 feet, 5 inches.
 He would be shorter and have a briefer life than his Revolutionary forebears.